ArnabXD/bins-su-api/README.md

-> bins.su is moved/closed so this codebase doesn't work.
-If you know the new domain then let me know, to make it working agin.

----

 # Bins-Su-API

 An API to get BIN details from bins.su ( Unofficial &amp; may not work if bins.su do any changes to their site )